chalatz/tours/pages/tours/walking/night.md

   paragraphs:
   - This trip is designed for people who love evening walks in what is known as the most beautiful and best-preserved Medieval City in Europe.
-Enjoy dinners at local restaurants, take free detours to the shopping center, and walk to new city and old harbor expertly guided by our passionate and knowledgeable tour guides.
+Enjoy dinners at local restaurants, take free detours to the shopping center, and walk to New City and Old Harbor expertly guided by our passionate and knowledgeable tour guides.
 overview:
   items:
   - title: Transfer from your Hotel to St John Gate (Red Gate)